-Our submission period is now Open.
-We are taking Contest/Theme entries only.
-The contest theme: Prose and poetry that pays tribute in some way to the works, style, substance, or interests of Daniel Defoe, who wove his experiences with fact into the art of fiction, and accomplished literature and essays in the three-quarter true vein.
-Peruse DeFoe’s books, essays, editorials, or articles and find inspiration (see details below).
-The 3QR Daniel DeFoe Award will advance the 300th anniversary of the publication of Robinson Crusoe in 1719.
+Meanwhile, check out the winners of our 3QR Contest.
+The theme: Prose and poetry that pays tribute in some way to the works, style, substance, or interests of Daniel Defoe, who wove reality into the art of fiction, accomplishing literature and essays in the three-quarter true vein.
+Peruse Defoe’s books, essays, editorials, or articles.
+The 3QR Daniel Defoe Award will advance the 300th anniversary of the publication of Robinson Crusoe in 1719.
+Our print edition will mark that tricentennial as well.

 For a high-water mark, read the poem we published by American poet Mary Jo Salter, “Crusoe’s Footprint.”
 Salter is co-editor of The Norton Anthology of Poetry and a leading figure in New Formalism, among many other literary accomplishments.